 Range contraction had occurred from considerable areas of the UK by 1988-91, probably as a result of the drainage of farmland (Gibbons et al. 1993).
 WBS/WBBS results show a decline along waterways that apparently accelerated during the 1990s.
 BBS shows continuing overall decrease.
 Surveys in England and Wales revealed a decrease of 29% in breeding birds in wet meadows between 1982 and 2002, with the most pronounced declines recorded in the Midlands (over 80%) the southwest (over 50%) and the north of England (over 45%) (Wilson et al. 2005a).
 Another survey revealed that Redshank had disappeared from half of plots in grassland marginal upland areas of Britain between the 1970s and 1999-2000 (Henderson et al. 2004).
 The substantial section of the British population that nests on saltmarshes decreased by 23% between 1985 and 1996, apparently as a result of increased grazing pressure (Brindley et al. 1998, Norris et al. 1998).
 By 2011, fewer than 12,000 breeding pairs remained on saltmarshes, a decrease of 53% from the 1985 survey: a better understanding of saltmarsh grazing practices and longer-term management of this habitat is urgently needed (Malpas et al. 2013).
-The indications are that even light grazing of saltmarshes can reduce breeding success to near zero (Sharps, Eet al. 2015).
-Wintering populations (augmented by many lcelandic and some other northern European breeders) have shown some increase since the 1970s but have been in decline since about 2001, although the most recent counts suggest this decline may now have slowed or started to reverse (Frost et al. 2017).
+The indications are that even light grazing of saltmarshes can reduce breeding success to near zero (Sharps, Eet al. 2015, 2016).
+Minor increase in breeding numbers in the Uists between 1983 and 2014 runs against the UK trend and heightens the relative importance of this population (Calladine et al. 2015).
+Wintering populations (augmented by many Icelandic and some other northern European breeders) have shown some increase since the 1970s but have been in decline since about 2001, although the most recent counts suggest this decline may now have slowed or started to reverse (Frost et al. 2018).
 The success of nests at the egg stage has risen steeply since the 1960s.

 In 2009, UK population decline was added to the criteria by which Redshank qualifies for amber listing; the scale of decline reported here already meets the red-list criterion, however.
-There has been widespread moderate decline across Europe since 1980 (PECBMS 2016a).
+There has been widespread moderate decline across Europe since 1980 (PECBMS 2017a).